acmestack/acmestack-website/content/zh/docs/contributing/pull-requests.md

 ---
 title: "Pull Request Process"
-description: "This doc explains the process and best practices for submitting a pull request to the OpeninGO project and its associated sub-repositories.
+description: "This doc explains the process and best practices for submitting a pull request to the AcmeStack project and its associated sub-repositories.
 It should serve as a reference for all contributors, and be useful especially to new and infrequent submitters."
-lead: "This doc explains the process and best practices for submitting a pull request to the OpeninGO project and its associated sub-repositories.
+lead: "This doc explains the process and best practices for submitting a pull request to the AcmeStack project and its associated sub-repositories.
 It should serve as a reference for all contributors, and be useful especially to new and infrequent submitters."
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00